Updated December 2019

-- Choose a CMS-certified vendor that makes sense for your facility’s reputation, and your bottom line.
+- Choose a CMS-approved vendor that makes sense for your facility’s reputation and your bottom line.

-There are many factors that contribute to what defines a “high quality dialysis facility.”
-According to an RMS ICH CAHPS survey, a whopping 89 percent of dialysis facilities believe a high patient satisfaction response is “very important,” and 62 percent believe a high patient satisfaction score is also “very important.”
+There are many factors that contribute to what defines a “high-quality dialysis facility.”
+According to an RMS ICH CAHPS survey, a whopping 89% of dialysis facilities believe a high patient satisfaction response is “very important,” and 62% believe a high patient satisfaction score is also “very important.”
 The reason these two attributes are regarded so highly is due to the fact that dialysis facilities are reimbursed according to a value-based model.
 The more positive responses a dialysis facility receives, the better the reimbursement from the government.
 Your response rates should be tactfully procured and treated as a high priority on your vendor’s end.
 Sure, cost is a factor when choosing a qualified vendor, but the biggest impact on your bottom line is whether your response rates will give you the greater ROI.
-We found that over a quarter (28 percent) of facilities have switched vendors prior to a new survey cycle beginning, and 41 percent have switched for better service, including the advantage of their vendor offering better reporting and better analytics.
+We found that over a quarter (28%) of facilities have switched vendors prior to a new survey cycle beginning, and 41% have switched for better service, including the advantage of their vendor offering better reporting and better analytics.
 Rated as one of the top patient satisfaction measurement firms in the country by Modern Healthcare magazine, RMS has thorough experience in what works for dialysis facilities that are required to survey patients against the CMS guidelines.

 - Modify your internal protocols.

-At the 2017 National Renal Administrators Association (NRAA) Annual Conference this past October, RMS President Mark Dengler and Senior Director of Corporate Strategy Sandy Baker shared the importance of ICH CAHPS scores to hundreds of members from across the country (watch the presentation here).
+At the 2017 National Renal Administrators Association (NRAA) Annual Conference, RMS President Mark Dengler and Senior Director of Corporate Strategy Sandy Baker shared the importance of ICH CAHPS scores to hundreds of members from across the country (watch the presentation here).
 The majority of presentation attendees inquired about how facilities could take matters into their own hands and work with their vendor to obtain higher response rates.
-When we surveyed dialysis facilities regarding their survey response rates, 41 percent shared their scores were below the national average.
-Twenty-two percent said their response rates were the same as the national average, 15 percent were higher, and nearly a quarter (22 percent) were unsure of their response rates.
+When we surveyed dialysis facilities regarding their survey response rates, 41% shared their scores were below the national average.
+22% said their response rates were the same as the national average, 15% were higher, and nearly a quarter (22%) were unsure of their response rates.
 So how can a facility align their response rates to reflect high quality of care?
 Number one, it’s crucial to know your current response rate.
 Knowing this information is vital to interpreting the data and examining how you can increase patient satisfaction and your financial reimbursements.
 From there, facilities should share the responses and survey results with staff.
 Problem areas should be communicated and clearly identified to remedy the scores that are hurting the facility’s status.
 Engage and educate your staff on the ICH CAHPS Survey by reviewing the survey questions and using the language, incorporating survey updates in staff meetings, role-playing possible patient inquiry scenarios, and sharing allowable messaging.
 Think of it as preparing for a final exam: knowing the survey inside and out is a surefire way to solidify a high score.

 - Take advantage of vendors’ resources.